 - Supports MP3, OGG, FLAC, AAC, MP4, WMA, WAV, MPC, APE, OFR, WV, and SPX.

 - Songs could be identified using audio fingerprints.

 - Audio files could also be tagged using any album-oriented approach for maximum organization of songs.

 - Tags songs based on the MusicBrainz database for accurate results automatically.

 - Plugins could be used to extend its functionality.

 This app tags the music files automatically. if you don’t like this tagging you should not use this application.
 It is a too much simple if seen in some way which might be the cause of your dislikes.
 Its interface is not so cool and you might not like it.
 However, those who love simplicity which is rarer while listening to music would love this application.
 Thus its preferences differ from person to person.
 So, I would suggest you to before using this application visit its official website from the link shown below, read its features and then decide whether you want it or not.

 4. Tune Up

-Tune up is a fantastic application which works as a plug-in which could be used along with iTunes as well as with Windows Media Player.
+Tune up is a fantastic application that works as a plug-in which could be used along with iTunes as well as with Windows Media Player.
 It’s a very simple and easy to navigate user interface.
-However, it should be noted down that it is just a plug-in which can be used in combination with some music player.
-All you have to here in this plug in is that you have to drag and drop any songs you need sorted out, and it scans each track to figure out their unique acoustic fingerprint.
+However, it should be noted down that it is just a plug-in that can be used in combination with some music playing.
+All you have to here in this plugin is that you have to drag and drop any songs you need to be sorted out, and it scans each track to figure out their unique acoustic fingerprint.
 Once performed that task, it compares these fingerprints to a Gracenote’s MusicID database.
 This will rearrange on behalf of it into album art.
-However, there is a limitation which you have to face while using this application in your laptop or PC.
+However, there is a limitation that you have to face while using this application in your laptop or PC.
 The restriction is that you can’t use more than 100 songs and 50 albums per month with its usual free version.
 If you would like to use its complete features, you have to buy it at some reasonable price which would give you unlimited access.